Stephen Jackson: Activism and charity

-Jackson established the Stephen Jackson Academy of Art, Science, and Technology in the summer of 2008.
-New construction for the school was completed in 2009; as of 2012, the academy offers after-school programs for local children and houses a gymnasium for public use.
-In order to pursue educational accreditation, Jackson plans to expand the academy.
-According to The Port Arthur News, new construction will likely commence by the end of 2012.
+Jackson established the Stephen Jackson Academy of Art, Science, and Technology in the summer of 2008 in Port Arthur.
+New construction for the school was completed in 2009; as of 2012, the academy offered after-school programs for local children and houses a gymnasium for public use.
+In order to pursue educational accreditation, Jackson planned to expand the academy.
+Jackson hoped construction commence by the end of 2012. but in 2018 Jackson stated he would be selling the academy after expressing his frustration that the city had not matched his investment in the gym.
+Additionally, they offered no support for his goal of establishing an elementary school.

 Jackson was a close friend of George Floyd, who drew international attention when he was killed by police in Minneapolis on May 25, 2020.
 Jackson received media attention for an impassioned speech he gave at a protest rally in Minnesota.
 In it, he stated, "I'm here because they're not gonna demean the character of George Floyd, my twin."
-Jackson and Floyd called each other "Twin" due to their similar physical appearance.
+Jackson and Floyd called each other "Twin" due to their similar physical resemblance.

 Jackson described himself as inspired by Malcolm X, who is described as "the biggest reason for the continuation of Islam in the African-American community."
 Jackson stated, "Every black man is influenced by Malcolm X. When you are growing up and hear the story of Malcolm X, you are influenced by Malcolm X, and by Islam, in some type of way.
 For me, I am of course influenced by Malcolm X. It is impossible for me not to be...I do not see myself just following him.
 I want to be greater than Malcolm X. Even when I say that, it might be damn near impossible, because the man was so special.
 Malcolm X was so special.
 I strive to be like him or even better than him.
 And for you to say that he is the most respected American Muslim ever, I strive to be that.
 I plan to be that."